 Promoting energy efficiency in Indian industry

-Companies that do not participate in the PAT scheme have limited knowledge about the latest energy-efficient technologies.
-They also often do not have the capacity to evaluate their effectiveness and profitability, which is important when making investment decisions.
+However, companies not participating still have limited knowledge about the latest energy-efficient technologies.
+They also lack the necessary skills to evaluate their effectiveness and profitability, which is important when making investment decisions.

-The capacities of companies in the steel and paper sector that do not participate in emissions trading (PAT) to implement energy-efficient technologies and processes are improved.
+Companies in India’s steel and paper sector that do not participate in emissions trading (PAT) are improving their ability to adopt energy-efficient technologies and measures.
+State designated agencies (SDAs) can better promote energy efficiency measures.